mmedojevicbg/DstImageField/README.md

 	}
 Possible states for DstImageField are:
 * STATE_CHOSEN - in this case new image has been submitted and storage can be handled with code above
-* STATE_EMPTY - image has not been submitted so if field is not required empty value will bi set to model
+* STATE_EMPTY - image has not been submitted so if field is not required empty value will be set to model
 * STATE_UNCHANGED - image has not been submitted but model already contains image which will be shown in preview.